A Library Journal Best Reference Title for 2020

 - Geographic Index organizes listings alphabetically by state.

-In addition to the print directory, Dementia Handbook & Resource Guide includes two years of free online access to G.O.L.D., Grey House OnLine Databases.
-This gives you immediate access to the most valuable in-depth information on the many causes of this neuro-cognitive disorder, early warning signs, diagnosis, treatment options, advice for caretakers, preventative therapy, and support.
-G.O.L.D. also offers easy-to-use keyword searches, organization type and subject searches, hotlinks to web sites and emails, and so much more.
-Call 800-562-2139 for a free trial or visit http://gold.greyhouse.com for more information.
+In addition to the print directory, Dementia Handbook & Resource Guide includes free online access to the Grey House/Salem Press Online database.
+This gives you immediate access to the most valuable in-depth information on these important topics, early warning signs, diagnosis, treatment options, advice for caretakers, preventative therapy, and support.
+With unlimited users and remote access included, your students and researchers can now search this amazing collection of data, anytime & anywhere, all just a click away.

 The Dementia Handbook & Resource Guide is a necessary reference for public and academic libraries, as well as health care and senior center collections, providing information crucial to sufferers of dementia, their broader support network, caseworkers, social workers, and other health care providers.